M-kadi/LLMs_Tests/README.md

 - Use Text Group Lines : for TXT files, group N lines per chunk instead of single line chunks (Paragraphs)
 - Support CSV + TXT files in the same folder for ingestion
 - Use Qdrant for vector storage and retrieval
+- Enable Change Prompt and Prompt templates for Reranking and Answering from settings

 ##### Endpoints
 - GET http://localhost:8000/docs